Outcomes

 Digital Culture Seminar. [event overview]

-Dr. Chiara Martignano (UNIVE) e Dr. Giorgia Rubin (CNR) presented the ATLAS project, focusing on the ontology underlying the knowledge graph and the web application for collaborative exploration and editing.
+Dr. Chiara Martignano (UNIVE) e Giorgia Rubin (CNR) presented the ATLAS project, focusing on the ontology underlying the knowledge graph and the web application for collaborative exploration and editing.
 They also introduced the ATLAS guidelines, designed to support the creation of FAIR research products in Digital Humanities, with particular reference to digital critical editions, text collections, software tools, ontologies, and linked data datasets.
 The seminar, held at the Polo Fibonacci (University of Pisa) on 1 October 2025, gathered students and scholars from the Digital Humanities community.

 AIUCD Conference 2025. [program; paper; proceedings]

-Dr. Chiara Martignano (UNIVE) and Dr. Giorgia Rubin (CNR) presented results of the first year, focusing on the practices and methodological framework supporting the development of the ATLAS ontology and the knowledge graph.
+Dr. Chiara Martignano (UNIVE) and Giorgia Rubin (CNR) presented results of the first year, focusing on the practices and methodological framework supporting the development of the ATLAS ontology and the knowledge graph.
 The Italian National Conference of Digital Humanities (AIUCD 2025), was held in Verona, 11-13 June 2025.

 WOOC 2025 Conference. [program; paper; proceedings]

-Dr. Sebastiano Giacomini (UNIBO) presented the ATLAS platform in the context of preserving and accessing Digital Humanities research data, highlighting the role of the ontology and the knowledge graph in enhancing metadata, discovery, and reusability of research on Italian Digital Cultural Heritage.
+Sebastiano Giacomini (UNIBO) presented the ATLAS platform in the context of preserving and accessing Digital Humanities research data, highlighting the role of the ontology and the knowledge graph in enhancing metadata, discovery, and reusability of research on Italian Digital Cultural Heritage.
 The Workshop on Open Citations and Open Scholarly Metadata, hosted by the University of Bologna, 28-29 May 2025, gathers researchers, scholarly publishers, funders, policy makers, institutions, and open citations advocates, interested in the widespread adoption of practises for creation, sharing, reuse and improvement of open scholarly metadata

 IRCDL 2025 Conference. [program]

-Dr. Giorgia Rubin (CNR) and Dr. Sebastiano Giacomini (UNIBO) presented results of the first year: the ATLAS ontology, our methodoloy, the knowledge graph, and the new features of CLEF.
+Giorgia Rubin (CNR) and Sebastiano Giacomini (UNIBO) presented results of the first year: the ATLAS ontology, our methodoloy, the knowledge graph, and the new features of CLEF.
 The conference, hosted by the University of Udine, 20-21 February 2025, gathers scholars from the Digital Libraries and Digital Humanities communities.

 DARIAH Conference. [abstract]